cactus-computing/product-recommendation/README.md

-# Cactus Computing Recommendation Sotfware
+# Cactus Computing Product Recommendation Sotfware for eCommerce
 _This codebase is no longer mantained_

 This is Cactus Computing Cross-Selling and Up-Selling software which is now open sourced.
 The documentation is a little messy and you should use it at your own risk.